openzim/youtube/README.md

 `youtube2zim` allows you to create a [ZIM file](https://openzim.org) from a Youtube Channel/Username or one-or-more Playlists.

-It downloads the video (`webm` or `mp4` extension – optionally recompress them in lower-quality, smaller size), the thumbnails, the subtitles and the authors' profile pictures ; then produces JSON files containing content for the channel, playlists, and videos, which are then utilized by a Vue.js UI.
+It downloads the videos (`webm` or `mp4` extension – optionally recompress them in lower-quality, smaller size), the thumbnails, the subtitles and the authors' profile pictures; It then produces JSON files containing content for the channel, playlists, and videos, which are used by the UI, which is a Vue.js application that needs to be compiled as a static website with Vite and is then embedded inside the ZIM.

 `youtube2zim` adheres to openZIM's [Contribution Guidelines](https://github.com/openzim/overview/wiki/Contributing).